 My books: Now available through Walmart.com!

 Developing Happiness When You Can’t Find It and How to Heal Your Life on a Deep Heart Level are available in paperback and Kindle.
-Audio book available!
+Audiobooks are available for the busy person!

 Guided Journals help you work on a particular issue by answering questions to help see patterns and to find solutions: